MHShetty/notifier_plugin/README.md

 **initialListeners**: Pass a set of listeners to be merged to the default set of listeners.

 **removeListenerOnError**: A special parameter that accepts a function that can be used to handle anything that gets thrown while notifying the listeners/even remove them (if needed) (if this function returns `true` the listener gets removed; if it returns `false` then nothing really happens; and if it returns `null`, the error simply gets `rethrown`)

+#### ValNotifier\<T>({T initialVal, Iterable\<Notifier> attachNotifiers, Iterable\<Notifier> listenToNotifiers, Iterable\<Notifier> mergeNotifiers, Iterable\<Function> initialListeners, bool removeListenerOnError(Error)})

+**initialVal**: The value with which the ValNotifier should be instantiated.
+(ValNotifier-specific)

+#### HttpNotifier({@required String url, HttpRequestType requestType, Map<String, String> headers, String body, Encoding encoding, dynamic initialVal, bool syncOnCreate=true, Function(dynamic) parseResponse, Iterable\<Notifier> attachNotifiers, Iterable\<Notifier> listenToNotifiers, Iterable\<Notifier> mergeNotifiers, Iterable\<Function> initialListeners, bool Function(Error) removeListenerOnError})

+**url**: The url to which the HttpRequest needs to be performed. (needs to be a valid url/perhaps satisfy the regex used internally)
+**requestType**: The requestType determines the type of http request to be perfomed while the `sync()` method is called. (cannot be set to null)
+**headers**: The headers to be passed while performing an Http Request, through the HttpNotifier.
+**body**: The body to be passed while performing an Http Request that supports passing a body.
+(Trying to set/get body for an HttpRequestType that does not support holding a body leads to the failure of one of the assert statement)
+**encoding**: The encoding of the body to be passed.
+The rules for setting/getting a body applies to this parameter (encoding)
+**syncOnCreate**: A bool value that decides whether the `sync` method should be through the constructor.
+**parseResponse**:  A function that can be used to parse the response value, before it gets passed to all the listeners.

+Almost the above parameters can be retrieved/modified at a later stage, unless specified. (body and encoding are dependent on the type of HttpRequestType set)

 #### Copy Constructor (By cloning): Notifier.from(Notifier)